AntonioRedondo/antonioredondo.com/README.md

 As you can see, on the CSS `element-2` and `element-3` aren't inside `element-1` as it happens on the HTML.

-The BEM pattern has proved very efective for this webpage.
+The BEM pattern has proved very effective for this webpage.
 Only on [some `&:hover` pseudo-classes](https://github.com/AntonioRedondo/antonioredondo.com-v3/blob/master/src/style/profile.scss#L35) it was necessary to add children within children.
 Also, sparingly you will see that some elements where selected directly instead of adding a class: `& span`.
 This was so because adding a class was adding too much complexity to the existing BEM structure for the number of CSS properties that were used.

-Also, CSS properties order is keept among classes.
+Also, CSS properties order is kept among classes.
 On the [CSS source code](https://github.com/AntonioRedondo/antonioredondo.com-v3/tree/master/src/style) you can see properties are always declared on the following way:

     .class {
         width: